girlscript/winter-of-contributing/JavaScript/Topics/5.Syntax/Variable_Initialization/README.md

 You can also assign a value to the variable when you declare it:

     var carName = "Volvo";
-In the example below, we create a variable called carName and assign the value "Volvo" to it.
+In the example above, we create a variable called carName and assign the value "Volvo" to it.

 Then we "output" the value inside an HTML paragraph with id="demo":
 #### Example